 In addition to its fundamental commission, Barnafrid receives other government assignments relating to children who are subject to violence and other abuse.
 Our current assignments are listed below.

-Evaluation of children’s homesIn the course of 2018, we evaluated all of Sweden’s 32 children’s homes.
+Evaluation of BarnahusIn the course of 2018, we evaluated all of Sweden’s 32 Barnahus (in US CAC – Children’s Advocacy Centers).
 Part of the government assignment was to identify examples of good practice and any shortcomings in operations.
 The overall purpose was to promote high-quality, equal treatment for children exposed to abuse.

 A question of honourHere, the government assignment was to implement training in relation to honour-related violence and repression for the country’s children’s homes.
 The purpose of the task was to strengthen children’s homes’ investigative expertise in cases in which honour-related crime is suspected.